OpenSourceUSPoliticalAction/001-Referendum-Campaign-Reform/Campaigns-Should-Be-Short/README.md

 ## The Amendment Text

+### Section 1

 Campaigns for the office of U.S. President cannot begin more than 60 days before the selection of states' electors.
 A campaign includes advertisements and public gatherings by a candidate's supporters or critics.

+### Section 2

+Congress shall have the power to enforce this article by appropriate legislation.

 ## Supporting Information